RazoomGD/geode-save-level-data-api/README.md

 - If you save/get data to/from the text object (e.g `SaveLevelDataAPI::setSavedValue(?, ?, ?, ?, true)`) the level must be currently opened in the editor and `LevelEditorLayer::get()` must be not null

 - If you save data to the text object you must do it before the `EditorPauseLayer::saveLevel()` call.
-For example if you call `SaveLevelDataAPI::setSavedValue` in the EditorUI->m_fields destructor, yoru values won't be saved
+For example if you call `SaveLevelDataAPI::setSavedValue` in the EditorUI->m_fields destructor, your values won't be saved

 - If you save/get data to/from the save file (e.g `SaveLevelDataAPI::setSavedValue(?, ?, ?, true, ?)`) you can do it from **any** place in the game